-The Amiga has the best version in terms of graphics and sound when compared to the Atari ST and PC versions.
-It features several more graphical touches like resolving moons and multi-level scrolling but also a number of different switching screen resolutions (high res for the title screens, low for the pseudo 3D levels for ultra fast bits and standard the 2D horizontal levels).
-The color palette may vary from 16 colors on-screen (in the pseudo 3D levels for ultra fast action) to 64 colors mode (EHB) in 2D levels.
-It is a real piece of art at times here!
+The Amiga original version of Unreal is the best in graphics and sound (as expected) compared to the Atari ST and PC counterparts.
+It features a lot more touches like resolving moons and multi-level scrolling but also a number of different switching screen resolutions (high res for the title screens, lower for the pseudo 3D levels for ultra fast bits and standard for the 2D horizontal levels).
+The colors count may vary from 16 (during the pseudo 3D levels for ultra fast action) to 64 (EHB Mode) on the 2D levels.
+Unreal it surely is a real piece of art at times!

-The sound is awesome in the Amiga version featuring a great introductory tune and high quality sampled SFX during gameplay (cricket sounds found on the trees, fire crackling, owls getting in on the act etc).
+Unreal has great graphics and the sound is equally awesome featuring a great intro score and high quality sampled sound effects during gameplay (like cricket sounds coming from the trees, fire crackling, owls getting in on the act, and more).